THE D-DAY CODE WORD MYSTERY

 going on.
 For him, the 1984 Daily Telegraph

 story put the entire strange affair into perspective.

 Ronald French and the other

-teenagers didn’t know was that Leonard
+teenagers did not know that Leonard

 Dawe was using their

 puzzles he was being paid to create himself!